ejw-data/proj-key-inventory/README.md

     *  Complicated manipulations created in PL/pgSQL
     *  Database triggers used to automate tasks
     *  Multistep workflow built into table design
-    *  SQLAlchemy used to manage queries using ORM Table methods (instead of session methods)
+    *  SQLAlchemy was used to manage queries using ORM Table methods (instead of session methods)
+    *  Standard SQL was used in query that finds unique access codes - wrote query to accept varying size inputs

 - App Modularity
-    *  HTML tables are generated from javascript (d3.js) and apis.
+    *  HTML tables are generated from javascript (d3.js) and APIs.
-    *  Order basket updates without page reloads and utilizes api that loads updated HTML for only a section of the page
+    *  Order basket updates without page reloads and utilizes API that loads updated HTML for only a section of the page
-    *  Site pages and api routes are separated into separate files
+    *  Site pages and API routes are separated into separate files
     *  Site templates and layouts applied
     *  Custom jinja filters created to add python functionality and make code more readable
     *  App split into multiple files for ease of tracking and updating